 The Genio system is a medical device with complex electronic circuits and software and includes a component that is implanted in the patient through a surgical procedure.
 It is not possible to design and build electronic implantable medical devices that are 100% reliable, since all electronic devices carry a risk of failure.
-Furthermore, all surgical procedures carry risks and the effectiveness of any medical therapy varies between patients.
+Furthermore, all surgical procedures carry risks, and the effectiveness of any medical therapy varies between patients.
 The consequences of failure of the Genio system include complications arising from product use and associated surgical procedures and could range from minor to life-threatening effects and even death.

 All medical devices have associated risks.
-Regulatory authorities regard active implantable medical devices ("AIMDs") as the highest risk category of medical devices and accordingly AIMDs are subject to a high level of scrutiny when seeking regulatory approval or other marketing authorization.
-The Genio system was reviewed, classified and the CE-Mark was granted by the Company's European Notified Body as an AIMD.
+Regulatory authorities regard active implantable medical devices, or AIMDs, as the highest risk category of medical devices and, accordingly, AIMDs are subject to a high level of scrutiny when seeking regulatory approval or other marketing authorization.
+The

+Genio system was reviewed, classified and the certificate of conformity as an AIMD was issued by our European Notified Body allowing us to affix the CE-Mark.
 A CE-Mark in Europe indicates that the device in question is in full compliance with European legislation.
-Medical devices authorized for marketing in the European Union need to comply with the essential requirements laid down in the AIMDD and in particular to demonstrate that they are designed and manufactured in such a way that it will not compromise the clinical condition or safety of patients, or the safety and health of users and others (and that the potential benefits outweigh potential risks).
+Medical devices authorized for marketing in the European Union need to comply with the essential requirements laid down in the AIMD Directive and in particular to demonstrate that they are designed and manufactured in such a way that it will not compromise the clinical condition or safety of patients, or the safety and health of users and others (that the potential benefits outweigh potential risks).
 In addition, medical devices must achieve the performance intended by the manufacturer and be designed, manufactured, and packaged in a suitable manner.
-Devices authorized first in the EU may be associated with an increased risk of postmarketing safety alerts and recalls.
-On the other hand, before FDA premarket approval of a medical device in the US, a device must be shown to be safe and effective per its intended use.
+Devices authorized first in the European Union may be associated with an increased risk of post-marketing safety alerts and recalls.
+On the other hand, before FDA premarket approval of a medical device in the United States, a device must be shown to be safe and effective per its intended use.
 The risks associated with medical devices and the therapy delivered by them, include, among others, risks associated with any surgical procedure, such as infection, allergic reaction, and consequences of anesthesia and risks associated with any implantable medical device such as device movement, electromagnetic interference, device failure, tissue damage including nerve damage, pain and psychological side effects associated with the therapy or the surgical procedure.

-Adverse events associated with these risks may lead some patients to blame the Company, the physician or other parties for such occurrences.
-This may result in product liability lawsuits, medical malpractice lawsuits, investigations by regulatory authorities, adverse publicity, criminal charges or other harmful circumstances for the Company.
-Any of those circumstances may have a material adverse effect on the Company ability to conduct its business, to continue selling the Genio system, to achieve revenue objectives, or to develop future products.
+Adverse events associated with these risks may lead some patients to blame us, the physician or other parties for such occurrences.
+This may result in product liability lawsuits, medical malpractice lawsuits, investigations by regulatory authorities, adverse publicity, criminal charges or other harmful circumstances for us.
+Any of those circumstances may have a material adverse effect on our ability to conduct our business, to continue selling the Genio system, to achieve revenue objectives, or to develop future products.

-If the Company's products are defective, or otherwise pose safety risks, the relevant governmental authorities could require their recall, or the Company may need to initiate a recall of its products voluntarily.
+If our products are defective, or otherwise pose safety risks, the relevant governmental authorities could require their recall, or we may need to initiate a recall of our products voluntarily.